Skip to content

 The Local Authorities (Members’ Allowances) (England) Regulations 2003 No 1021 require local authorities to establish an Independent Remuneration Panel to review and provide advice on Members’ allowances.

-On 17 May 2023 Council decided it would establish its own Independent Remuneration Panel for 2023/24 and subsequent years.
-A Panel was appointed in July 2023 and undertook its work during August 2023.
+On 20 September 2023, the Council decided that it would establish an Independent Remuneration Panel in 2025 to provide recommendations for 2026/27.
+A panel was appointed in December 2025 and undertook its work during January 2026.

 1.1 Key Features of the New Scheme